-- Concatenate OBs of the same field, if not already contained in a group or time-link container. - No IA is necessary in the aquisition of concatenated OBs during the first 30 minutes of a concatenation. - If possible, avoid filter changes within an OB.
-The overhead for filter change in a preset is zero, since preset and filter exchange are done in parallel.
-In contrast, filter change between templates is not done in parallel to science readout. - Avoid, if possible, sequences of large offsets beyond the default dither pattern with long integration times.
+- No guiding is necessary for integration times < 60s.
+For requested seeing > 1.2'' and zenith distances > 10 degrees, up to $\sim 2$ minute integrations without guiding are probably fine. - Concatenate OBs of the same field, if not already contained in a group or time-link container. - No IA is necessary in the aquisition of concatenated OBs during the first 30 minutes of a concatenation. - If possible, avoid filter changes within an OB.
+The overhead for filter change in a preset is zero, since preset and filter exchange are done in parallel and preset takes normally longer than filter exchange.
+In contrast, filter change between templates costs time: while since P92 this happens in parallel to the readout, it still takes longer than readout and thus adds overhead

+• Avoid, if possible, sequences of large offsets beyond the default dither pattern with long integration times.
 This will require reaquisition of guide stars at each offset.
-P2PP will charge you one minute extra overhead for each large offset, provided that AG is enabled in the aquisition.
+P2PP/P2 will charge you one minute extra overhead for each large offset, provided that AG is enabled in the aquisition.